 The first task of the Search Committee is to provide for a comprehensive self-study by the congregation.
-In some instances this study is the natural extension of recent work of a Planning Commission or the Vestry especially regarding the unique character of the parish/mission and goals established for the congregation.
+In some instances this study is the natural extension of recent work of a Planning Commission or the Vestry, especially in discerning the unique character of the parish/mission and goals established for the congregation.
 In most instances the Search Committee will want to spend a good deal of time and effort on this part of the process before moving ahead with consideration of actual candidates.
-At a minimum, this will include a gathering of data from the parish and its membership about
+At a minimum, this will include a gathering of data from the parish membership about

-- the unique characteristics of the parish or mission - the nature of the community - the qualities they feel are needed in their new spiritual leader
+- The parish or mission's vision and mission - The unique characteristics of the parish or mission

+- The nature of the community - The qualities they feel are needed in their new spiritual leader

-This should be a forward looking document.
-While it is important to gain understanding about who you are and a church and the ways your history has shaped you to this point, the lead question is: Where is The Lord calling you?
+This should be a forward-looking document.
+While it is important to gain understanding about who you are as a church and the ways your history has shaped you to this point, the lead question is: Where is The Lord calling you?
 What is he calling you to do?
 Who is he calling you to be?
 There is typically some tension that will develop in balancing your current needs as a congregation and a future that includes a measure of change.
 That's life.
 That's ministry.
 Do not be afraid to start moving toward that call, caring for each other along the way.